thoughtspot/thoughtspot.github.io/_complex-search/how-to-add-formula.md

     ![]({{ site.baseurl }}/images/formula_assistant.png "Examples in the Formula Assistant")

-6. If you want to change what your formula returns, use the **Advanced settings**.Depending on your formula, you may be able to change:
+6. If you want to change what your formula returns, use the **Advanced settings**.
+Depending on your formula, you may be able to change:

     -   Data type
     -   ATTRIBUTE or MEASURE